 - Press this seam allowance down towards the binding strip.
 The two seam allowances should almost touch.

-- Fold the pocket in half at the binding, so the two layers are now wrong sides together.
+- Fold the pocket in half through the center of the binding, so the two layers are now wrong sides together.
 Align the sides and bottom raw edges.
 Press well.

 - Edgestitch along the seam, within the binding strip, through all the layers.